-With recent changes to the Ontario Highway Traffic Act, as well as the fact that it was a really long time ago that a lot us motorists took Drivers Ed has led to some confusion around drivers responsibilities and the rules of the road when in school zones, but the OSC is here to help!
+With changes to the Ontario Highway Traffic Act, as well as the fact that it was a really long time ago that a lot of us motorists took Drivers Education has led to some confusion around drivers responsibilities and the rules of driving in school zones, but the Ottawa Safety Council is here to help!

-Drivers who break this rule could face a fine of up $500 and will lose 3 demerit points.
+Drivers who fail to yield at pedestrian crosswalks, school crossings, and crossovers could face a fine of up $1000 and lose four demerit points.

 School Zone Speed Rules: